Kangonaut/aegis-athena/mission-docs/spacecraft.md

 #### 2.3.1.3 Battery

 Having a backup system for a mission of this magnitude is not a luxury; it's a necessity.
 Every resource, including power and water, is critical for the lunar mission's success.
-Recognizing the significance of redundancy, the S.P.A.C.E.C.R.A.F.T. is equipped with a primary and auxiliary silver-zinc battery system.
+Recognizing the significance of redundancy, the SPACECRAFT is equipped with a primary and auxiliary silver-zinc battery system.
 This system functions as an emergency power reservoir and buffer during peak consumption periods, thereby ensuring uninterrupted power supply.

 #### 2.3.1.4 EPS Controller

 Directing the course of the EPS is the EPS Controller, a master maestro conducting this symphony of power production, distribution, and storage.
 It regulates INPUT from the fuel cells and allots OUTPUT to the different systems.

-The EPS, with its harmonious orchestra of power production, storage systems, and well-coordinated control unit, safeguards all electrical functions on the S.P.A.C.E.C.R.A.F.T., turning the wheel of scientific discovery and human ingenuity on its journey to the moon and back.
+The EPS, with its harmonious orchestra of power production, storage systems, and well-coordinated control unit, safeguards all electrical functions on the SPACECRAFT, turning the wheel of scientific discovery and human ingenuity on its journey to the moon and back.

 ### 2.3.2 Service Propulsion System (SPS)

-The Service Propulsion System (SPS) is the powerhouse of the S.P.A.C.E.C.R.A.F.T. module, responsible for orchestrating the profound ballet of interstellar navigation and ensuring accurate course alterations during the lunar mission.
+The Service Propulsion System (SPS) is the powerhouse of the SPACECRAFT module, responsible for orchestrating the profound ballet of interstellar navigation and ensuring accurate course alterations during the lunar mission.

 #### 2.3.2.1 Core Functionality